qrakhen/sqript3/README.md

  :> 0.072ms // 500% faster than JS :^)
  ```

-Sqript comes with 0 core modules so it's prettyn bare bone atm, but I'm definietely looking into making this big time -
+Sqript comes with 0 core modules so it's pretty bare bone atm, but I'm definietely looking into making this big time -
-potentially even looking at Rust/Cpp for ~special tasks~.
+~potentially even looking at Rust/Cpp for special tasks~.

 I do wish all of you a great evening!